Windows OS Hub

 You can view only network connections initiated by the specific process.
 To do it, you can use the following PowerShell script:

-In the following example, a PowerShell script checks if a connection from the specified IP address appears on the default RDP port 3389.
-If the connection appears, the script will display a pop-up notification and logs the date and time of the connection to a text file:
+For example, this PowerShell script checks if a connection from the specified IP address appears on the default RDP port 3389.
+If a TCP connection is established, the script will notification to the user and log the connection’s date and time to a text file.

 $SourceIP = "192.168.13.125"